5. Corporate organization

 |---|---|---|

-| Share capital | No description | Defined later in by-laws |
+| Share capital | No description | A single class of common shares, unlimited in number |

 | Activity limits | No limit | Any lawful business |